 The number of regions is increasing year after year as AWS works to keep up with the demand for cloud computing services.
-At the time of publishing this article (July 2017), there are currently 16 Regions and 43 Availability Zones, with 4 Regions and 11 AZs planned.
+At the time of publishing this article (August 2023), there are currently 32 Regions and 102 Availability Zones, with 4 additional Regions and 12 additional AZs planned.

-Although regions are grouped together in this way, every single region in this list is independent from other regions.
+Although regions are grouped together in this way, every single region is independent of other regions.

 Region and Availability Zone Naming Conventions

 AWS has a specific naming convention for both Regions and Availability Zones.

 Depending on where you are viewing and using the Region name, it can be represented as two different names for the same Region.